Q4 Investors' Newsletter

 - On-going static load testing of bored piles.

-- Completion of basement structure for the whole development is projected to be completed by Q2 2022.
+- Basement structure for the whole development is projected to be completed by Q2 2022.

 Construction Site Pictures